OfficeDev/office-js-docs-pr/docs/outlook/metadata-for-an-outlook-add-in.md

 - Roaming settings, which manage custom data for a user's mailbox.
 - Custom properties, which manage custom data for an item in a user's mailbox.

-Both of these give access to custom data that is only accessible by your Outlook add-in, but each method stores the data separately from the other.
-That is, the data stored through roaming settings is not accessible by custom properties, and vice versa.
+Both of these give access to custom data that's only accessible by your Outlook add-in, but each method stores the data separately from the other.
+That is, the data stored through roaming settings isn't accessible by custom properties, and vice versa.
 Roaming settings are stored on the user's mailbox while custom properties are stored on a message or appointment.
 Stored data is accessible in subsequent Outlook sessions on all the form factors that the add-in supports.

 ## Custom data per mailbox: roaming settings

 You can specify data specific to a user's Exchange mailbox using the [RoamingSettings](/javascript/api/outlook/office.roamingsettings) object.
 Examples of such data include the user's personal data and preferences.
 Your mail add-in can access roaming settings when it roams on any device it's designed to run on (desktop, tablet, or smartphone).

 Changes to this data are stored on an in-memory copy of those settings for the current Outlook session.
-You should explicitly save all the roaming settings after updating them so that they will be available the next time the user opens your add-in, on the same or any other supported device.
+You should explicitly save all the roaming settings after updating them so that they'll be available the next time the user opens your add-in, on the same or any other supported device.

 ### Roaming settings format